 September 11, 2001 dawned bright and clear on the East Coast as America started the routine of a normal autumn day.
-Passengers boarding early morning flights in Boston, Washington, DC and Newark had no idea that they were to become victims of a brazen, highly coordinated and murderous attack on the United States by a well-trained group of terrorists.
-Never before had airplanes been used as a weapon of terror on such a scale, and even though there had been signs that an attack on the US was possible, even probable, nobody was prepared for what would transpire that day.
+Passengers boarding early morning flights in Boston, Washington, DC and Newark had no idea that they would become victims of a brazen, highly coordinated and murderous attack on the United States by a well-trained group of terrorists.
+Never before had airplanes been used as a weapon of terror on such a scale, and even though there had been ominous signs that an attack on the US was possible, even probable, nobody was prepared for what transpired that day.

 The first airliner to be hijacked, American Airlines Flight 11, was a Boeing 767 (N334AA) scheduled to fly from Boston’s Logan Airport to Los Angeles.
 It departed at 7:59 a.m. (all times are given in Eastern Standard Time) with a crew of 11 and carried 76 passengers.
 There were 5 hijackers on the flight, including the overall leader of the operation, Mohamed Atta.
-After the airliner reached cruising altitude, the attackers rose from their seats, stabbed 2 of the flight attendants, sprayed mace in the first class cabin and claimed they had a bomb.
-Then they began herding the passengers to the rear of the plane.
+After the airliner reached cruising altitude, the attackers rose from their seats, stabbed two of the flight attendants, sprayed mace in the first class cabin and claimed they had a bomb.
+Then they herded the passengers to the rear of the plane.
 It’s not clear how they gained access to the cockpit, as the door should have been locked, but they may have gotten a key from one of the flight attendants.
-Upon gaining control of the aircraft, Atta turned off the transponder, a device that allows controllers to track and identify the aircraft, and then turned the 767 towards New York City.
+Upon gaining control of the aircraft, Atta turned off the transponder, a device that allows controllers to identify and track the aircraft, and then turned the 767 towards New York City.
 At 8:46 a.m. the aircraft struck the North Tower of the World Trade Center in Lower Manhattan, punching a gaping hole in the side of the building and erupting in a massive fireball that started a fuel-fed fire which soon engulfed the upper stories of the skyscraper.
-Initial reactions were that a terrible accident had occurred.
+Initially, it was believed that a terrible accident had taken place.
 No one imagined that an aircraft would be flown deliberately into a building.

 Once the full scope of the attack was understood, officials implemented part of the plan called the Security Control of Air Traffic and Air Navigation Aids (SCATANA), “an emergency preparedness plan which prescribes the joint action to be taken by appropriate elements of the Department of Defense (DOD), Federal Aviation Administration (FAA), and the Federal Communications Commission (FCC) in the interest of national security in order to effect control of air traffic and air navigation aids under emergency conditions.”
 The plan, devised to protect the nation in the event of a nuclear attack, limits the use of American airspace to military and other official flights.
 However, it was not fully implemented on September 11, as the DOD left the FAA in charge of the air traffic control system, and left radio navigational aids operating to assist the thousands of aircraft still in the air over the US to land safely or divert to alternate airports.